Skip to content

 Infrastructure as Code and Configuration Management will be covered in later lectures.

 Treat performance empirically.
 Baseline: record CPU ready time (wait to be scheduled), memory balloon size, disk latency (ms), and network throughput for a healthy VM.
 Use synthetic load (e.g. fio for disk, iperf3 for network, stress tools) in a lab to understand ceilings.
 Investigate slowdowns by checking host contention first; a guest perceiving slowness may just be starved for CPU cycles.
 Align storage format to workload: databases benefit from low latency (often raw or preallocated volumes); log servers tolerate sparse images.
 Track growth of thin-provisioned disks to forecast expansion needs.
 Automate periodic reports.
+For write-intensive workloads such as databases, note that copy-on-write formats like qcow2 carry write amplification overhead; raw or preallocated volumes typically serve these workloads better.

 Proxmox VE is a complete, open-source server management platform for enterprise virtualization.
 It is a bare-metal (Type 1) hypervisor based on Debian, integrates the KVM hypervisor and Linux Containers (LXC), and adds software-defined storage (including ZFS) and networking on a single platform.
 An integrated web-based UI manages VMs and containers, and the platform includes high-availability clustering and disaster recovery tools.
 Given the licensing changes around VMware ESXi, Proxmox VE has become a widely recommended open alternative.